-The LED indicators of the Switch include Power, Console, Link/Act, Speed and FDX.
-This Switch also includes a LED Mode button, which has the default setting set to Link/Act.
+The Switch supports LED indicators for Power, Console, RPS and Port LEDs.
 The user may scroll through to show the LED status for Link/Act, Speed and FDX of each port.
 The following shows the LED indicators for the Switch along with an explanation of each indicator.